 There’s plenty of choice when it comes to monitors.
 You can spend as little as £20 on a basic model or over £150 with all the bells and whistles.
 Let’s make life easy by narrowing it down with three simple questions.

 1. What are my options for monitoring my baby?
+Basically there are three.

 3. Any additional features to look out for?
 Yes, lots!
-Everything from MP3 player connectivity to remote access so you can check in when you’re out of range to dual monitoring capability for twins or your newborn and toddler.
+Everything from wifi connectivity, to remote access so you can check in when you’re out of range, to dual monitoring capability for twins or your newborn and toddler.
 Concerned about getting the right temperature?
 Some models have a temperature control that glows red when it’s too warm, blue when it’s too cold and yellow when it’s just right.
 There are also models which include a talk back feature with two way communication to soothe your baby to sleep.
 Another popular feature is for baby monitors to play lullabies to help your little one drift off.

 Pop in-store to speak to one of our expert Kiddicare colleagues or check out our full range online baby monitors here.